-I mention that we named the spine after the Latin word “vertere,” “to turn.”
-It would have been a bit clearer to say that we named the 24 bones of the spine “vertebrae” after that word!
+I mention that we named the spine after the Latin word vertere, “to turn”.
+This is the origin of the word vertebrae, the bones of the spine.

 Finding this graceful length more often is one of the many goals of Feldenkrais study.